 Is It Normal For Babies To Twitch In Their Sleep?

 A newborn twitching in sleep or sleep myoclonus is not considered a serious condition.
 Twitches in babies are most common from birth to three years of age (3).
 However, in most cases, it resolves on its own between two and six months of age (4).
-Moreover, it has been reported that this condition has no long or short-term effect on infants and is not associated with any neurodevelopmental abnormality (4).
+Research suggests that this condition has no long- or short-term effect on infants and is not associated with neurodevelopmental abnormalities (4).

+Research estimates that benign neonatal sleep myoclonus (BNSM) occurs in about 0.8 to 3 out of every 1,000 newborns (5).
 When a baby or toddler is twitching, do not panic but take a video on your mobile phone (or ask someone else nearby to do it).
-The video will be helpful to your doctor in diagnosing the problem.

 What Causes Twitching In Sleep?

-The cause of the twitching is still not clear.
-Interestingly, researchers have observed that twitching can last as long as 10 to 20 seconds (4).
-Twitching during REM (rapid eye movement) sleep has been linked to sensorimotor development (5).
+Researchers have observed that twitching can last as long as 10 to 20 seconds (4).
+Twitching during REM (rapid eye movement) sleep has been linked to sensorimotor development (8).

 For instance, they suggest there may be a link between the babies twitching and moving their neck during sleep and their ability to support their heads while they are awake, or they may twitch their fingers or toes when they are crawling and starting to reach for objects (1).